Skip to main content

 The combined ratings system reflects a medical reality: disabilities don't affect you in isolation.
 If you're already 50% disabled, an additional condition can't make you 50% more disabled on top of that — it affects the remaining 50% of your capacity.

 This system, while sometimes frustrating for veterans, is designed to provide fair compensation based on your total level of impairment.
-At Augustus Miles, our VA-accredited attorneys help veterans understand how this system applies to their specific situations and identify opportunities to maximize their combined ratings.
+At Augustus Miles, our VA-accredited attorneys help veterans understand how this system applies to their specific situations and spot conditions or rating gaps that may be holding the overall rating below where it should be.

 Common Combined Rating Scenarios Veterans Face